Eye Tattoos: What Do They Reveal?

 Arguably one of the most popular eye tattoo designs, the third eye has been a popular symbol across religions, spiritual groups – and even cults! – for a long time.

-Getting a third eye tattoo on the hand is quite popular, but what does this design really mean?
+Getting a third eye tattoo on the hand is quite popular, but what does third eye tattoo design really means?

 In spirituality, the third eye refers to clairvoyance, or the ability to see beyond the physical realm and into the spirit world.
 The third eye is also thought to bestow the power to see beyond the illusion of reality and foretell the future.

-The most common tattoo design featuring the third eye is one where it is enclosed within a triangle.
+The most common their eye tattoo design is one where it is enclosed within a triangle.

 This gorgeous sketch-style eye tattoo seems to perfectly capture the chaotic associations the triangle eye design has in the modern world!

-Another popular religious eye tattoo is the ‘evil eye‘ which, contrary to its name, is meant to ward off evil.
+Another popular religious eye tattoo is the ‘evil eye tattoo‘ which, contrary to its name, is meant to ward off evil.